Ahmed780/IotProject/README.md

 # IotProject

-THis is our iot project
+THis is our smart home final project